Rarity of This Year’s ‘Snow Moon’ to Impact Sleep

 1. First Quarter

-– Sleep experiences vary; some find it easier to sleep, while others may have more awakenings.
+• Sleep experiences vary; some find it easier to sleep, while others experience sleep awakenings.

 1. Full Moon

-– May influence mood and behavior, causing restlessness, irritability, and a higher risk of accidents.
+• May influence mood and behavior, causing restlessness, and irritability.

 1. Third Quarter